cdl-geneseo/geneseo-dictionary/H/hottieboombody.md

 # hottieboombody

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : hottieboombody

 Created by  Unknown User (met6), last modified by  Unknown User (vas3) on Apr 28, 2015

 Adjective [h tibumb ti] Good looking guy with a nice butt; &quot;Oh my God!
 Quick, the hootieboombody is bending over!&quot;Source: Dictionary of Geneseo English, Spring 2001 - Kocher- 2006Of those surveyed in 2008, 18.2% knew the word, and 0% learned it in Geneseo.Talbot, 2008 As of 2012, 20% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)As of 2015 10% of students surveyed were familiar with this term.
 0% believe it is of local origins.(Sigl, G-M, 2015)